Glossary

 The minimum margin ratio required to maintain a position.
 Falling below this ratio triggers forced liquidation to protect your account and the platform from further losses.

-Nominal Value
+Position Value

 The total value of your position in USD.
 For example, buying 1 BTC at $50,000 gives a nominal value of $50,000.